 2. Dirty Martini

 A Dirty Martini takes the core ingredients of a Classic Martini – gin and vermouth – and adds one (rather unexpected) ingredient: olive brine.
-By adding a dash of olive brine, the drink is given a uniquely salty and savory flavor that many people love.
-Dirty Martinis are made with dry vermouth and deciding what type of vermouth to use for Dirty Martinis and the ratio of vermouth to gin used will impact the overall flavor.
+By adding a dash of olive brine, the drink is given a uniquely salty and savoury flavour that many people love.
+The Dirty Martini is made with dry vermouth and deciding what type of vermouth to use and the ratio of vermouth to gin used will impact the overall flavour.